dr-jts/crunchyblog/pg-svg/index.md

 ## Example

-The easiest way to understand pg-svg is to see an example.
+The easiest way to understand `pg-svg` is to see an example.
 We'll create a map of the United States showing the highest point in each state.
-To show the power of SVG and `pg-svg` for generating and styling shapes the map will have the following features:
+To show the power of SVG and `pg-svg` for generating and styling shapes the map has the following features:

 * All 50 states are shown, with Alaska and Hawaii transformed to better fit the map
 * States are labelled, and filled with a gradient